simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 This file serves as a centralized repository for design notes, capturing insights, intermediate findings, and reminders throughout the project's design phase.
 It acts as a living document, evolving alongside the project's development.

 > [!info]- Reverting simulation to earlier stages
 > The design flow needs to be adjusted so that the polarizer outlet is aligned with the $z=0$ plane.
-This is because when defining an $E$-field probe in CST Studio Suite at a parametrized position, e.g., `(0,0,PolarizerLength)` if we started modelling from the polarizer input, the results from the probe don’t update automatically with parameter change in template-based post-processing.
+This is because when defining an $E$-field probe in CST Studio Suite at a parametrized position, e.g., `(0,0,PolarizerLength)` if we started modelling from the polarizer input, the results from the probe don't update automatically with parameter change in template-based post-processing.
 By working backwards from the polarizer outlet to the feeding section, we can run verification simulations at each stage simply by defining a different excitation port and keeping the probe at `(0,0,0)`.
 >
 > However, this approach introduces other challenges, as having two ports at different locations within the cavity disrupts wave propagation.
 Consequently, the simulation step for each stage (labelled `x.1` for `Stage x`) becomes incompatible during later stages of the design process.
 Although backward verification by returning to earlier stages remains possible, this is done by keeping the previous simulation setups hidden in the history list.
 Reverting is achieved by un-hiding the relevant section and hiding all subsequent sections.
+>
 > > [!question] Maybe I can always just change the port to monitor-only?

 # 1 Polarizer